Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Data and License Management

 \paragraph{$L_\infty$-algebras.} An \uline{$L_\infty$-algebra} $\frL$ is a $\IZ$-graded vector space $\frL=\bigoplus_{i\in\IZ} \frL_i$ together with totally antisymmetric multilinear maps $\mu_k\colon\frL^{\wedge k}\rightarrow \frL$ of degree $|\mu_k|=2-k$ satisfying the homotopy Jacobi identity

 where the sum runs over all $(i,j)$-unshuffles and $\chi$ denotes the (graded) Koszul sign of the permutation of the arguments.
-An $L_\infty$-algebra concentrated in (i.e.~non-trivial exclusively in) non-positive degrees is a model for a \uline{semistrict higher Lie algebra}, and we use these two terms interchangeably.
+An $L_\infty$-algebra concentrated in non-positive degrees (i.e.~non-trivial only theren) is a model for a \uline{semistrict higher Lie algebra}, and we use these two terms interchangeably.
 If all maps $\mu_k$ with $k>2$ are trivial, we call the $L_\infty$-algebra~\uline{strict}.

 \paragraph{Semistrict Lie~2-algebras.} We will be particularly interested in the case of $L_\infty$-algebras concentrated in degrees $-1$ and $0$ that form models for semistrict Lie 2-algebras.
 They consist of two vector spaces $\frL=\frL_{-1}\oplus \frL_0$ together with maps